Good conduct time allowance controversy

 The good conduct time allowance (GCTA) controversy started in August 2019 involving the employees of the Bureau of Corrections (BuCor).
-It begins with Bureau of Corrections Director General Nicanor Faeldon and several other government officials signing the document containing the release of former Calauan, Laguna Mayor Antonio Sanchez, who was convicted for the rape and murder of Eileen Sarmenta and her friend Allan Gomez in 1993, and the release of Josman Aznar, Ariel Balansag, Alberto Caño and James Anthony Uy, who were convicted for the rape and murder of sisters Marijoy and Jacqueline Chiong in 1997, citing "good conduct."
+It began when Bureau of Corrections Director General Nicanor Faeldon and several other government officials signed the document containing the release of former Calauan, Laguna Mayor Antonio Sanchez, who was convicted for the rape and murder of Eileen Sarmenta and her friend Allan Gomez in 1993, and Josman Aznar, Ariel Balansag, Alberto Caño and James Anthony Uy, who were convicted for the rape and murder of sisters Marijoy and Jacqueline Chiong in 1997, citing "good conduct."

 The aftermath of release of convicts through GCTA subsequently led to investigation regarding the GCTA and to the BuCor personnel involved in the controversy.

 Background

 On May 29, 2013, President Benigno Aquino III signed Republic Act No. 10592, also known as the Good Conduct Time Allowance (GCTA) Law.
 This law increases the number of days specified in the original 1930 provisions of the Revised Penal Code pertaining to GCTA.

 Under the implementing rules and regulations of the GCTA Law, the Director of the Bureau of Corrections (BuCor), the Chief of the Bureau of Jail Management and Penology (BJMP), and the wardens of provincial, district, city, or municipal jails are authorized to grant remission of sentences to convicted persons based on their good behavior while serving their sentences in BuCor, BJMP, or other local jails.